 This was a very affecting piece.
 An unusual piece of writing; brilliantly acted, directed and produced.

-Another mini triumph for The Gate Theatre since Eileen McDougall took over as artistic director recently.
+Another mini triumph for The Gate Theatre since Eleen McDougall took over as artistic director recently.
 We also much enjoyed The Unknown Island – click here – recently – indeed for Suzy Storck we found ourselves again inadvertently at The Gate on a Young People’s night.
 Must be some sort of type-casting for me and Janie.

 The story is a shocking one, about a young woman entirely dissatisfied with her life, suffering from post-natal depression and getting neither help nor sympathy from her man, mother or anyone else.